 This is not the first story of serendipity that I’ve shared on the site.
 Long-term readers might recall my post from 2008 of climbing on the Great Wall of China and sneaking a sleepover on a crumbling, closed part of the wall near Jiankou, only to have later discovered that a Twitter acquaintance was there the very next morning, and that I was in her photoset from the trip, sleeping in the turrets.
 I finally had the pleasure of meeting that Twitter acquaintance, Helen, in London, in late 2011.
 A former food and travel writer, we swapped stories over coffee and marvelled at the randomness of our eventual encounter.
 For people who asked who I was meeting for coffee that day in London, I could only shake my head and say, “You wouldn’t believe me if I told you.”

 I told Helen’s story at the same time as I told my equally surprising tale of corresponding with a gentleman in Antarctica that I had actually met in Indonesia months prior, of course during a lunch of pumpkin curry.
 And then there was the wonderful email from Legal Nomads reader Azita, who found my photo of her love lock from Montevideo and wrote to tell me the story of her relationship.
 Of course, I had to share it here.

 Interspersed within these larger stories of small worldness are the tiny and important connections between people, forged during travels or during a long travel day.

 I’m sharing this new tale of serendipity because it is an excellent reminder of life’s tiny joys, the infinitesimal flashes that lead to new friendships and smiles.
-Or as someone noted on Twitter yesterday when I tweeted out the Drew/Scott connection:
+Or as someone noted on Twitter yesterday when I tweeted out the Drew/Scott connection.

-And from Scott himself:
+From Scott himself:

 * Thank you to Alex Berger for supplying me with a ridiculous photo illustrating precisely what my hiccups might sound like: